tinhnampere/edk2-platforms/Platform/Ampere/Readme.md

 Please follow top-level Readme.md for build instructions.

+**Note:** Append the "PACKAGES_PATH" environment variable with edk2-platforms/Features/Intel to use the IpmiCommandLib in the OutOfBandManagement/IpmiFeaturePkg package.

 ## Additional build tools

 Ampere provides additional tools and documentation for automating the manual process described as described in the top-level README.md,